tmkeil/RegressionModels_WithPython/README.md

 This model generalizes better and reduces overfitting without sacrificing much accuracy.

-**Residual Analysis:**:
+**Residual Analysis:**
-In contrast to the plain polynomial models, the residuals show a much more random distribution.
-There is no clear curved pattern anymore.
-The spread is more homogeneous across the prediction range.
-Extreme values and outliers appear less clustered.
-This suggests that Ridge regularization has effectively reduced overfitting and forced the model to generalize better.
+Compared to the plain polynomial models, the residuals of the Ridge model show a much more random and homoscedastic distribution.
+There is no visible curved pattern, and the spread is fairly uniform across the range of predicted values.
+This indicates that Ridge regularization effectively reduced overfitting and led to better generalization, without significantly compromising accuracy.
-Compared to the plain degree-2 polynomial regression, this version achieves similar predictive accuracy but with much more stable residuals.

 📉 This is exactly what regularization is supposed to do:
 Balance flexibility with generalization by shrinking coefficients and avoiding excessive curvature.